luizhenrichc/netflix-cloning/README.md

 # Hey, how's it going?
 This is my project 'Cloning the Netflix interface'! 🙃

-### Projeto feito em HTML, CSS3 e Javascript, utilizando Owl Carousel 2.
+### Project made in HTML, CSS3 and Javascript, using Owl Carousel 2.

 ## Desktop view
 ![Screenshot Desktop](/readme.image/main-movienetflix.png)